bicycle-codes/identity/README.md

 record before adding the device to a different Identity, so you would add an AES key at that point.

-This function does read the class properties `ENCRYPTION_KEY_NAME` and `SIGNING_KEY_NAME`, because it does create asymmetric keys for the device and save them in `localStorage`.
+This function does read the class properties `ENCRYPTION_KEY_NAME` and `SIGNING_KEY_NAME`, because it creates asymmetric keys for the device and saves them in `localStorage`.

 ```ts
 class Identity {